 To apply for an apprenticeship, you have to be aged 16 or above.
 There is no maximum age limit of starting a course, so whether you’re 18 or 60, you can become an apprentice.

 No, you can become an apprentice even if you have been in the job role for many years.
-Apprenticeships are a great way to get qualifications and enhance your knowledge.
+Apprenticeships are a great way to gain on-the-job experience and enhance your knowledge.
 You will need to be employed in the role you are wanting to study an apprenticeship in.